 Before MathWorks, she spent few years working as research engineer and software developer.
 She holds a M.Sc. in Physics specializing in numerical methods and statistics in atmospheric science from Torino University in Italy.

-Workshop Smart machines and smart technologies "Artificial Intelligence for Agriculture"
+Workshop Smart machines "Artificial Intelligence for Agriculture"